GBuenaflor/01azure-aks-databricks-mlflow-azureML-deployment/README.md

 terraform apply

+Note :

-Note : AKS and Azure Databricks will be created, other services will be created by the Notebook.
+AKS and Azure Databricks will be created, other services will be created by the Notebook.

-       Because Azure DataBricks eats lots of vCPU, I open a ticket to increase Quota for Compute-VM (cores-vCPUs) subscription limit increases
+Ensure you have head room Quota for Compute-VM (cores-vCPUs) subscription limit.

-       Request Summary / New Limit:

-       Resource Manager, EASTUS, DSv2 Series / 50

-       Resource Manager, EASTUS, DSv3 Series / 50

 ------------------------------------------------------------------------------
 #  1. View Machine learning Library that can be use, in this post, select diabetes dataset from Scikit-learn.